 using existing terminology, as concepts such as gender, names, or (family) relation are not unique to history and are already described by other - more authoritative - institutions (see, for example, Davis & Galbraith, 2004; Gao et al., 2012; Guha et al., 2014).
 In this paper, we introduce a data model to make historical person data FAIRer4 called Persons in Context or PiCo5.
 We argue that by reusing existing terminology, historians can adapt best practices from other disciplines, which gives them time and focus to discuss highly specialised vocabularies within their own field (Meroño-Peñuela et al., 2020; Mourits et al., 2024).
-PiCo does so by describing historical person data concentrically and by using general, domain-specific, and specialised concepts.
-In time, this will only make historical data more findable, accessible, and interoperable.
+PiCo does so by describing historical person data concentrically and by using general, domain-specific, and specialised schemas to describe general, domain-specific, and specialised schemas to describe general, domain-specific, and specialised schemas to describe general, and interoperable.